UnacceptableBehaviour/js_canvas/test_pages/u10_fp_math_functions/README.md

 [Rough Code for this step](https://github.com/UnacceptableBehaviour/js_canvas/tree/fef9827a151e83704a811ba1b6f1ff0f74a4b191)

 ### 2. Draw a set of labelled tile objects with a different equation in each one.
-Create equation array with title & equation callback.
+Create equation array with title, color & equation callback.
-Modify MathTile class to take title, display at bottome of tile.
+Modify MathTile class to take title and display it at bottom of tile.
 Centre the text, font currently hardcoded.
 Sit tiles evenly in available display area.
-Give each
+Code starting to look a bit more presentable.
+[12 tiles 4x3 code]().

-### X. How to add unit tests maybe?
+### 3. How to add unit tests maybe?
 Add paint metrics.
 Add mode to draw lines from adjacent points, instead of dots.
+Paint on internal object canvas and copy to main canvas to clip MathTile.

 ### X. How to add unit tests maybe?